pelithne/k8s/workshop.md

 </p>

-In this step you will make a CI/CD pipeline for the AKS cluster.
+In this step you will make a CI/CD pipeline to deploy your application into the AKS cluster.
 You will learn how to:

 * Automatically build an application on check-in
 * Automatically build the docker container for the application
-* Autamtically deploy the docker container to AKS
+* Automatically deploy the docker container to AKS

 ### Register an account at Azure DevOps